Norm Collins

-Norman Charles Collins (7 May 1904 – 28 August 1933) was an Australian rules footballer who played with Fitzroy, Carlton and Hawthorn in the Victorian Football League (VFL).
+Norman Charles Collins (7 May 1904 – 29 August 1933) was an Australian rules footballer who played with Fitzroy, Carlton and Hawthorn in the Victorian Football League (VFL).

 Football

 Fitzroy (VFL)

 Born in Malvern, Collins played his junior football for Fitzroy and in 1924 made his VFL debut, alongside his elder brother Goldie.
 Another brother, Harry, had also played at Fitzroy but was killed in 1918 while fighting in France.

 Fitzroy had won a premiership in 1922.

 Carlton (VFL)

 As Collins found it difficult to break into the team, he transferred to Carlton after two seasons.

-He was used initially at Carlton as a centreman but after sitting out of the 1928 VFL season the position had been taken up by new recruit Colin Martyn.
+He was used initially at Carlton as a centreman but after sitting out of the 1928 VFL season the position had been taken up by new recruit Colin Martyn, he left and was captain coach of Daylesford in 1928.

 When he returned in 1929, the former Fitzroy player was tried as a half forward flanker, rover and defender.
 He played finals that year, kicking two goals in Carlton's losing Preliminary Final team.
 However, he soon found himself out of favour and missed selection in the 1930 finals series and played only once in 1931.